top of page

 3. A Group meeting (60 minutes or less)

-**I do not provide psychological assessments for gestational carriers (surrogacy).
+**I do not provide psychological assessments for donors or gestational carriers.
 If you need a referral for this service, feel free to reach out to me.

 Required Consultations